 - The Fires of Heaven, Other Battles, Other Weapons

-Sevanna’s Gai’shain: wear white silk robes and elaborately jewelled gold belts and collars/torcs (Winter’s Heart, Offers) as a mockery of the gai’shain and the Da’shain ideal.
+Sevanna’s Gai’shain: wore white silk robes and elaborately jewelled gold belts and collars/torcs (Winter’s Heart, Offers) as a mockery of the gai’shain and the Da’shain ideal.

 Imitation Aiel: Admiration of the Aiel has led some young Cairhienin and Tairens to imitate aspects of Aiel dress.
 The women wear dark coat and breeches or riding dress, the men often keep their national dress and only adopt the Aiel hair style, and their gai’shain wear white coat-and-breeches or dresses (Lord of Chaos, The Wheel of A Life).